Goldmoney Inc. Announces Normal Course Issuer BidJul 20, 2020

 During the most recently completed six month period, the average daily trading volume for the common shares of Goldmoney on the TSX was 100,569 common shares.
 Consequently, under the policies of the TSX, Goldmoney will have the right to repurchase under its NCIB, during any one trading day, a maximum of 25,142 Shares, representing 25% of the average daily trading volume.
 In addition, Goldmoney will be allowed to make, once per calendar week, a block purchase (as such term is defined in the TSX Company Manual) of Shares not directly or indirectly owned by the insiders of Goldmoney, in accordance with TSX policies.
 Goldmoney will fund the purchases through available cash.

 The Board of Directors believes the underlying value of Goldmoney may not be reflected in the market price of its common shares from time to time and that, at appropriate times, repurchasing the Shares through the NCIB may represent a good use of Goldmoney’s financial resources, as such action can protect and enhance shareholder value when opportunities or volatility arise.
 Therefore, the Board of Directors has determined that the NCIB is in the best interest of Goldmoney and its shareholders.

-Goldmoney obtained TSX approval for a previous notice of intention to conduct a normal course issuer bid to purchase up to 3,000,000 common shares for the period of March 7, 2018 to March 6, 2019.
-As at the close of trading on March 1, 2019, Goldmoney has repurchased through open market transactions on the TSX and alternative Canadian trading systems a total of 314,300 common shares at a weighted average price of $1.92 pursuant to its previous normal course issuer bid.
+Goldmoney obtained TSX approval for a previous notice of intention to conduct a normal course issuer bid to purchase up to 3,000,000 common shares for the period of March 11, 2019 to March 10, 2020.
+As at the close of trading on March 10, 2020, Goldmoney had repurchased through open market transactions on the TSX and alternative Canadian trading systems a total of 319,300 common shares at a weighted average price of $2.02 pursuant to its previous normal course issuer bid.